Ensemble Machine Learning Model Trained on a New Synthesized Dataset Generalizes Well for Stress Prediction Using Wearable Devices: Methods

 \subsection{Merging Unique Stress Biomarker Datasets to Form StressData}

-Merging was performed by combining the four smaller datasets, i.e. NEURO, WESAD, SWELL and UBFC-Phys row-wise without randomization, to form the single larger dataset, StressData.
-This includes a total of 99 unique subjects, constituting a total of 244,399 observations, as follows:
+In order to increase the statistical power of the underlying smaller datasets, all four smaller datasets, i.e. NEURO, WESAD, SWELL and UBFC-Phys were merged row-wise without randomization, to form the single larger dataset, StressData.
+This includes a total of 99 unique subjects resulting in more than 85\% statistical power, constituting a total of 244,399 observations, as follows:

 \begin{itemize} \item All 20 subjects from the NEURO dataset. \item All 56 subjects from the UBFC-Phys dataset. \item 14 of the 15 WESAD dataset subjects contained sufficient biomarker data for inclusion. \item 9 of the 25 SWELL dataset subjects contained sufficient biomarker data for inclusion. \end{itemize}